My Quiet Kitchen

 Why You'll Love It

-• has only 135 calories per 8 ounce cup.
-Compare that to those tiny servings of store-bought yogurts. *Of course, the caloric value changes if you make the Greek-style yogurt option.
+• has just 135 calories per cup.
+Compare that to those tiny servings of store-bought yogurts.
+Of course, the caloric value changes if you make the Greek-style option.

 • cuts down on single-use plastic containers.